dotnet/docs/docs/standard/exceptions/best-practices-for-exceptions.md

 The approach to choose depends on how often you expect the event to occur.

+- Use exception handling if the event doesn't occur often, that is, if the event is truly exceptional and indicates an error, such as an unexpected end-of-file.
+When you use exception handling, less code is executed in normal conditions.
 - Check for error conditions in code if the event happens routinely and could be considered part of normal execution.
 When you check for common error conditions, less code is executed because you avoid exceptions.

-- Use exception handling if the event doesn't occur often, that is, if the event is truly exceptional and indicates an error, such as an unexpected end-of-file.
-When you use exception handling, less code is executed in normal conditions.
+  > [!NOTE]
+  > Up-front checks eliminate exceptions most of the time.
+However, there can be race conditions where the guarded condition changes between the check and the operation, and in that case, you could still incur an exception.

 .NET design patterns include alternative forms of error handling for situations when the performance cost of exceptions is prohibitive.
 For example, <xref:System.Int32.TryParse%2A?displayProperty=nameWithType> returns a Boolean, with an `out` parameter that contains the parsed valid integer upon success. <xref:System.Collections.Generic.Dictionary%602.TryGetValue%2A?displayProperty=nameWithType> has similar behavior for attempting to get a value from a dictionary.